4.1 Access to buildings

 The width of a pedestrian route to a building should reflect how it will be used.
 For example, most public footpaths are at least 1.8m wide, which allows two-way traffic under most circumstances.

-On an accessible route serving more than one dwelling, a level footpath of not less than 1.0m in width should be maintained to the rear of the slope of any dropped kerb.
+On an accessible route, a level footpath of not less than 1.0m in width should be maintained to the rear of the slope to any dropped kerb.

 Any gate across an accessible route should offer a clear opening width of at least 850mm.